lastlink/docs-1/3-developer/4-schema-guide.md

 # Schema Guide

-## Your Tables
-The fundamental purpose of Directus is to allow developers to design and create schemas specifically around the needs of their project's scale, performance, architecture, and extensibility.
-While Directus tries to make no assumptions about your data, there are a few standards which (as of now) should be followed:

-* `id`
-* `active`
-* `sort`

-## Directus Proprietary Tables

 This page will give an overview of the proprietary Directus tables that are included in each install.
 The purpose of these tables is simple – to decouple all Directus proprietary information from your data.
 This means that at any point you can delete the "directus_" tables and be left with a _pure_ database (schema and data) of your design.

+### Your Tables & Fields
+The fundamental purpose of Directus is to allow developers to design and create schemas specifically around the needs of their project's scale, performance, architecture, and extensibility.
+While Directus tries to make no assumptions about your data, there are a few standards which (as of now) should be followed when creating new Tables and Fields:

+* `id` – Currently Directus assumes an `id` field as the Primary Key.
+* `active` – "Active" is the default name for the status field.
+[Learn More](#)
+* `sort` – "Sort" is the default field name for storing drag-and-drop reordering values.
+[Learn More](#)

 ###`directus_activity`